-As the largest and most experienced convention centre in Canada, we will be your partner as we forge ahead.
-Our facility will adhere to heightened health and safety protocols while continuing to be an economic driver, a supporter of local business, and a place where experts gather to share ideas and make the world a better place.
+As the largest and most experienced convention centre in Canada, our facility adheres to heightened health and safety protocols while continuing to be an economic driver, a supporter of local business, and a place where experts gather to share ideas and make the world a better place.

 Our security team has been trained on how to respond swiftly and report all presumed cases of COVID-19 by Toronto Public health.
 Employees are instructed to stay home if they do not feel well.
 Employees and visitors who are exhibiting any of the symptoms of COVID-19 while at the property are instructed to immediately notify their manager (employees) or centre security (visitors).
-If we are alerted to a presumptive case of COVID-19 at the MTCC, we will work with Toronto Public Health to follow the appropriate actions recommended.
+If we are alerted to a presumptive case of COVID-19 at the MTCC, we will work with Toronto Public Health to follow the appropriate recommended actions.

 All washrooms are frequently sanitized throughout the facility.
 This includes the disinfection of door handles, push plates, sink faucets, counters, toilet handles, lids of sanitary napkin disposal containers, soap and paper towel dispenser handles, baby changing stations, and trash receptacles.
 To avoid the spread of airborne microorganisms, hand dryers have been disabled.

 We continue to innovate and find solutions to streamline move in and move out procedures.
 To avoid crowding, exhibitors are able to use our loading dock management system, Voyage Control.
 It allows exhibitors to schedule their drop off/pick up time via an online app.

 Yes, our facility continues to offer our wheelchair lending program, with increased disinfection protocols in place.